 – Above 500mm loses a bit of quality

-Best for: This telephoto lens is ideal for capturing distant objects, with its maximum focal length of 600mm making it perfect for shy wildlife.
-The built-in image stabilization, combined with a tripod, will result in clear and crisp photos of wildlife and birds.
-Additionally, it can also be used for sports photography and to capture intricate details in landscapes.
+Best for: This telephoto lens is ideal for capturing distant objects, with its maximum focal length of 600mm, making it perfect for shy wildlife.
+Combined with a tripod, the built-in image stabilization will produce clear and crisp photos of wildlife and birds.
+It can also be used for sports photography and to capture intricate details in landscapes.

 8. Nikon AF-P DX NIKKOR 70-300mm f/4.5-6.3G ED